-You are invited to propose a presentation for the 2016 USG Teaching and Learning Conference: Best Practices for Promoting Engaged Student Learning.
-The conference will be held on April 13-14, 2016 at the UGA Hotel and Conference Center in Athens Georgia.
+You are invited to submit a proposal for the 2019 USG Teaching and Learning Conference: Best Practices for Promoting Engaged Student Learning.
+The conference will be held on April 10-12, 2019 at the UGA Hotel and Conference Center in Athens Georgia.

 Based on the conference goals, session topics may address any of a wide range of topics related to active and engaged learning.
+Proposals should address methods and strategies that are used in higher and post-secondary education settings.
 Areas of interest include but are not limited to:

 Developing Students’ Critical Thinking Skills

 Critical thinking is the ability for students to engage in higher-order thinking skills to analyze, synthesize, evaluate and apply their learning to their lives.
 Proposals in this strand should address active learning strategies to promote critical thinking.